reportportal/service-ui/app/docs/6-filesStructure.md

 > │   ├── componentName.scss
 > │   ├── index.js (with component's export)
 > │   ├── constants.js (if component has local constants, which are used several times by sub components)
+> │   ├── utils.js (if component has local utilities, which are used several times by sub components)
 > │   └── subComponentFolder (if has)
 > │       └── ...
 > ```